ICE agents shoot and wound man during traffic stop in Central California

 DHS says its agents have been the target of increasing violence, citing more than 180 vehicle attacks since Trump’s second term started.
 But the administration’s initial accounts of shootings involving federal agents have, in some cases, changed over time – or been proven wrong altogether.

-The FBI is conducting an investigation, Acting Special Agent in Charge Eugene Wu said.
-The Stanislaus County Sheriff’s Office told CNN it’s assisting, and it confirmed no local law enforcement was involved with the incident.
+The FBI said it is leading the investigation.
+The Stanislaus County Sheriff’s Office told CNN its agency is assisting, and confirmed no local law enforcement was involved with the incident.

+California Gov. Gavin Newsom urged federal law enforcement to collaborate with state and local partners in investigating Tuesday’s shooting.

 Dashcam footage captures incident